ModestTom/tech-blog/README.md

   * [Contact](#contact)

   ## Description ##
   This is a blog specifically for tech related discussions/questions.
 You can make a post of anything regarding technology.
-You are able to leave comments on posts and update/delete your own posts.
+You are able to leave comments on posts and update/delete your own posts. \
+  Visit the site here: [Heroku Deployment](https://fierce-brook-95945.herokuapp.com/)

   ## Installation ##
   * Run 'npm install' in the main directory to install the required packages.